zakir8/my-saavn-library/README.md

 ### Prerequisites

 All you need is ruby installed on your machine.
-To install it if you don't already have it then use,
+To install it if you don't have it, then use:

 Mac OSX (Homebrew)
 ```